310mc/https-310mc.github.io-tl/source/_posts/stella_maris/stella_maris.md

 - Story Index
 - Event Story
 - Akira
 description: "[ES!!]
 It is Kanata's turn to be the commander of Ryuseitai.
-The other members are bewildered by Kanata's peculiar practice methods, but then that Kanata suddenly informs them something…"
+The other members are bewildered by Kanata's peculiar practice methods, but then Kanata suddenly informs them about something…"
 permalink: stella_maris/
 hidden: true
 ---